-This is a course on a traditonal gaff rigged sailing boat for aspiring skippers with some gaff rig experience and basic navigation and sailing skills.
+This is Day Skipper course on a traditonal classic sailing boat for aspiring skippers with some gaff rig experience and basic navigation and sailing skills.

-This Day Skipper course will take place on Golden Vanity.
+This Day Skipper course will be on Golden Vanity.

 You need to have already done a Competent Crew Course or be at Competent Crew level, have done a bit of gaff rigged sailing and you need to have completed the Shorebased Day Skipper course or have navigational knowledge to that level before taking this course.

 We offer gaff rig sailing weekends for those wanting to get some gaff experience.

 With the helpful instruction and guidance of our instructor you will learn how to skipper a gaffer and all that that entails.

 Accommodation and food are provided on board.
 You’re welcome to do the course by yourself or with friends.
 If your friends/partner wants to do another course, such as the Competent Crew Course they can do it on the same boat at the same time.

 Built in 1908 Golden Vanity and is very different from our other more modern yachts - although she does have all mod cons!
 And lall the principles of sailing are exactly the same.

 She is wooden and has a gaff rig - so her main sail has four sides to it and a wooden spar on the top edge.
 She has no winches and is sailed using traditional rope handling techniques.

 Looking for the Theory course?
 View Day Skipper Theory Course .